joetanx/sentinel/mcp.md

 </details>

-## 1. Using data exploration collection with Visual Studio Code

-### 1.1.
-Example login with GitHub Enterprise account
+### 1.2.
+Using VS Code with GitHub Enterprise account

 Click on the GitHub Copilot icon and select `Use AI Features`: